 The MW DX Challenge

 For years now the news for New Zealand MW DXers hasn’t been good, which is a reflection of the scene globally though with its own ‘Kiwi” twist.
-More and more stations entering the market (which seemed saturated as it was), 24-hour broadcasting by all and sundry and national networks setting up stations in every town and city.
+More and more stations and formats are entering the market (which seemed saturated as it was), with 24-hour broadcasting by all and sundry and national networks setting up stations in every town and city.
 These factors along with the advent of ‘Access Radio’ stations offering an outlet to minority interest groups has resulted in a plethora of stations inundating the MW band.

 The only good news for NZ MW DXers in recent times was that our government would not allocate channels in the extended band (1602 – 1701kHz) thus leaving it free for DXing foreign stations (and it has been a catalyst for renewed interest in MW DXing too).